ckontos82/StellarWindows/README.md

 - [ ] Add crud operations for the data.
 - [ ] Improve UI/UX.
 - [ ] Minor Bug Fixes and logging.

+- DbContext added.
+You can create a local db by using a migration.